carbon-language/carbon-lang/docs/design/generics/overview.md

 ### Implementing interfaces

 Interfaces themselves only describe functionality by way of method descriptions.
-A `struct` needs to _implement_ an interface to indicate that it supports its functionality.
+A type needs to _implement_ an interface to indicate that it supports its functionality.
 A given type may implement an interface at most once.

 Consider this interface: